Research the cause of low usage of our client's product CTAT, and improve it to increase its adoption in higher education settings.

 - Chris Feng (design researcher)

 What is CTAT?

-The Cognitive Tutor Authoring Tools (CTAT) is a tool suite for creating online cognitive tutors.
-CTAT allows instructors to easily design digital problem interfaces, and provide contextual help, hints and feedback for students by building behavior graphs for different solution paths.
-Below are CTAT's current HTML editor, behavior graph, and home page.
+The Cognitive Tutor Authoring Tools (CTAT) is a tool suite for creating online intelligent tutors.
+CTAT allows instructors to easily design problem interfaces and provide contextual feedback to students as they work through problems.

 Iterations & Testing